deekshant-artiya/hmm/README.md

 ## Project Overview

 An HMM is a statistical model used to describe the evolution of observable events that are influenced by internal, "hidden" factors.
-The Viterbi algorithm is the standard dynamic programming approach used to find the "Viterbi path"—the most likely sequence of hidden states—given the observed data.
+The Viterbi algorithm is the standard dynamic programming approach used to find the "Viterbi path" the most likely sequence of hidden states given the observed data.

 ### Core Concepts:
 * **Hidden States:** The actual process we want to discover (e.g., Weather: Sunny/Rainy).